Cornell Courses

 ALS 6014: Theater Techniques for Enhancing Teaching and Public Speaking

 This seven-week course uses theater techniques to help graduate students enhance their classroom teaching and public speaking in both formal and informal environments.
 Using the storytelling and character-development techniques of theatrical improvisation, participants will build decision-making skills and their ability to think creatively under pressure through engaging exercises.
 The goals for this course are to enhance teaching presence in the classroom, form a learning community, and build the confidence necessary to connect with a variety of audiences in a range of educational settings.
 Participants will design and present a short talk as a final presentation.
 Contact Dr. Colleen McLinn (cmm252) at Future Faculty and Academic Careers for more information and a permission number.
-Offered in Fall 2023.
+Normally offered in fall, not scheduled for Fall 2024.

 ALS 6015: The Practice of Teaching in Higher Education